-This is the final piece in a ten-part series looking at the fighters whose stories make Donald McRae’s Dark Trade the enduring classic that it is.
-New U.S. edition coming from Hamilcar Publications in February.
+This is the tenth, and final, piece in a ten-part series looking at the fighters whose stories make Donald McRae’s Dark Trade the enduring classic that it is.
+Learn more about the 1st U.S. edition of Dark Trade: Lost in Boxing.

 “You gotta put this guy on his ass.
 I’m serious now.”

 Simple, that; as clear a prescription as you might deliver to a fighter who has already learned, committed to memory, embodied any lesson you might impart.
 There is only this left, young man, only this hurtful end—take your means and render it.

 There’s simplicity there too, isn’t there?
 In place of prescription an existential appeal, one we dismiss as absurd in its hyperbole even from the mouths of men adept at asking the impossible.
 But there it is, young man, your life waiting to be legitimized—waiting for you to legitimize it.

 When James Toney got off his stool before the twelfth round of his cruiserweight title fight with Vassiliy Jirov, did he believe, as trainer Freddie Roach told him, that he needed a knockdown to win?
 Who knows?
 If the effort he put forth in those remaining three minutes is any indication, however, he took Roach’s words to heart.
 Did Jirov step from his corner believing, as trainer Tommy Brooks proclaimed, that the next round would define him?
 Another mystery.
 But Jirov fought that round as though it were his last.

 James Toney hadn’t held a major world title in nine years.
 When you consider his talent, his toughness, his craft; that drought is rather remarkable.
 And it is disappointing.
 Because Toney was better than that; better than the weight-drained version of himself that Roy Jones.
 Jr. beat that November night in 1994 when Jones lifted Toney’s IBF super middleweight title and derailed perhaps the best fighter on the planet.